 While some reviewers say it takes some time to break these shoes in, you’ll love how they feel after you’ve worn them a few times.

 - Non-marking rubber outsole provides plenty of traction

-- Synthetic material may wear out faster than leather/li>
+- Synthetic material may wear out faster than leather

-The Benton Boat Shoe has all the features you’d expect in a quality boat shoe, not the least of which is superior arch-support and overall comfort.
+The Benton Boat Shoe has all the features you’d expect in a quality boat shoe, not the least of which are superior arch support and overall comfort.

 They also have a lot else going for them besides their casual look and feel, including a breathable mesh upper and perforated footbed for excellent ventilation.
 Your feet will stay as cool and relaxed as you feel while you kick back with a cocktail.

-There’s also a foam insole that makes your feet nice and comfortable, while additional comfort comes from a soft padded collar and tongue.
-Not to mention, they consist of 100% leather and include a colorfully printed anchor on the outsole for excellent styling.
+There’s also a foam insole that keeps your feet nice and comfortable, while additional comfort comes from a soft padded collar and tongue – not to mention they consist of 100% leather and include a colorfully printed anchor on the outsole for excellent styling.

 - Laid-back feel and look

 - Stitching on the inside heel rubs some people the wrong way

 There’s no need to take life so seriously all the time.
 Why not take some time to kick back, throw on a pair of Margaritaville boat shoes, and enjoy the ride?